Understanding Statistics in Psychology with SPSS, 8th Edition

 A clear and comprehensive introduction to Statistics with step by step guidance on using SPSS to carry out statistical analysis.
 Understanding Statistics in Psychology with SPSS 8th edition is geared towards helping students to properly understand statistical techniques so gaining the confidence to apply them with the help of SPSS.

-· Combines coverage of statistics with full guidance on how to use SPSS to analyse data.
+· Comprehensive and practical coverage of statistics with step by step guidance of how to use SPSS to use SPSS to analyse data

 o Explaining statistics sections clarify important statistical concepts.